jojo-tey/terraform/00-ec2-tester/README.md

-# EC2 Instance
+# EC2 Tester

-- This is simple test server with basic setting
+- This is pre-deploy test server with basic setting
+- It will create following objects

 1. VPC
 2. Internet Gateway